 At the risk of sounding like a cranky old-timer who walked to school in paper bag shoes – uphill both ways! – and played hackey sack with a hairball for fun, I have to say: What is happening to children these days?

-A recent uproar in New York about unsafe playgrounds brought out some intense emotions in parents and children alike.
+An uproar in New York about unsafe playgrounds brought out some intense emotions in parents and children alike.
 And what was the object of their protestation?
 Tetanus-laden uncovered screws?
 Uncoated swing chains that pinch little fingers?
 George Michael policing the restrooms?
 Nope.
 They were mad about the rubber surface that was installed to protect children against falls.
 See, when the weather gets hot, so does the rubber and apparently the kids felt like it was burning their feet.

 I do have some sympathy for those New Yorkers.
 As a parent I completely understand the pain that ensues when children start whining.
 If mine keep it up long enough I swear my ears actually bleed.
 As a playground veteran I can vouch for the fact that children find any number of things outdoors whine-worthy.
 In addition to hot playground surfaces, there’s hot playground equipment, hot picnic tables and hot (read: lukewarm) juice boxes.
 There’s also cold swing seats, cold monkey bars and cold (read: lukewarm) bottles.
 You know what helps with all that?
 Earplugs.
 Oh, and shoes.

 Are Safe Kids Fat Kids?